 The diverse faculty of the FAU Environmental Science Program does research that supports the restoration of the Everglades and its associated estuaries (Indian River Lagoon, Florida Bay, and Caloosahatchee).
 Our agency funding partners have noticed.
 Just a few of those faculty who have gotten funding for such research in recent years include Jay Baldwin, Brian Benscoter, Len Berry, Nate Dorn, Xavier Comas, Donna Devlin, Dale Gawlik, Dennis Hanisak, Colin Hughes, Marguerite Koch, Brian LaPointe, Bill Louda, Scott Markwith, Diana Mitsova, Greg O'corry-Crowe, Dianne Owen, Ed Proffitt, Bill Louda, Zhixiao Xie, Xing-Hai Zang.
 Many more of our faculty stand in a good position to secure future funding.
 Let's hope the positive things coming out of the federal government continue to play to our strengths.

-ES Master's student Stevee Kennard (advisor Scott Markwith) successfully defended her thesis entitled "Spatio-Temporal Modeling of Seed Disperal and Aquatic Plant Community Restoration in the Kissimmee River" in March 2013.
+ES Master's student Stevee Kennard (advisor Scott Markwith) successfully defended her thesis entitled "Spatio-Temporal Modeling of Seed Dispersal and Aquatic Plant Community Restoration in the Kissimmee River" in March 2013.

-ES Master's student Lisa Vlaming(advisor Brian LaPointe) successfully defend her thesis entitled "Comparative Ecophysiology of Bloom-forming Macroalgae in the Indian River Lagoon, FL" in March 2013.
+ES Master's student Lisa Vlaming(advisor Brian LaPointe) successfully defends her thesis entitled "Comparative Ecophysiology of Bloom-forming Macroalgae in the Indian River Lagoon, FL" in March 2013.

-ES Master's student James Johnson (advisor Brian Bensoter) successfully defend his thesis entitled "Estimating the Vulnerability of Everglades Peat to Combustion" in November 2012.
+ES Master's student James Johnson (advisor Brian Bensoter) successfully defends his thesis entitled "Estimating the Vulnerability of Everglades Peat to Combustion" in November 2012.

-ES Master's student Garren Mezza (advisor Scott Markwith) successfully defend his thesis entitled "Analysis of Kissimmee River Floodpasin Seed Disperal for Vegetation Community Restoration" in November, 2012.
+ES Master's student Garren Mezza (advisor Scott Markwith) successfully defends his thesis entitled "Analysis of Kissimmee River Floodpasin Seed Dispersal for Vegetation Community Restoration" in November 2012.

-ES Master's student Courtney Kehler (advisor Brian LaPointe)successfully defend her thesis entitled "Phosphorus Limitation in Reef Macroalgae of South Florida" in November, 2012.
+ES Master's student Courtney Kehler (advisor Brian LaPointe)successfully defends her thesis entitled "Phosphorus Limitation in Reef Macroalgae of South Florida" in November 2012.